 Mean score of companies in the Other Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Arup reported total carbon emissions of approximately 123,421,000 kg CO2e globally, with significant contributions from Scope 3 emissions at about 121,838,000 kg CO2e.
-Scope 1 emissions were around 970,000 kg CO2e, while Scope 2 emissions totalled approximately 613,000 kg CO2e (market-based).
-In the UK, Arup's Scope 2 emissions were reported at about 2,507,000 kg CO2e for the same year.
-Arup has set ambitious climate commitments, aiming for a 90% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2030, using a 2019 baseline.
-Additionally, they target a 35% reduction in absolute Scope 3 emissions within the same timeframe.
-By 2040, Arup aims to achieve net-zero emissions across all scopes, with a long-term goal of maintaining at least a 90% reduction in Scope 1 and 2 emissions from 2030 through 2040, and a 90% reduction in Scope 3 emissions by 2040.
-As of 2024, Arup's emissions are reported to be 14% lower than their 2019 baseline, indicating progress towards their net-zero target.
-The company is committed to science-based targets and has signed the Climate Pledge, reinforcing its dedication to sustainability and climate action.
+In 2024, Arup reported total carbon emissions of approximately 123,421,000 kg CO2e globally, with specific breakdowns of 970,000 kg CO2e from Scope 1, 613,000 kg CO2e from Scope 2 (market-based), and 121,838,000 kg CO2e from Scope 3 emissions, which included 22,538,000 kg CO2e from business travel.
+In the UK, their Scope 2 emissions were reported at about 2,507,000 kg CO2e for the same year.
+Arup has set ambitious climate commitments, aiming for a 90% reduction in absolute Scope 1 and 2 greenhouse gas emissions by 2030, relative to a 2019 baseline.
+They also target a 35% reduction in absolute Scope 3 emissions within the same timeframe.
+By 2040, Arup aims to achieve net-zero emissions across all scopes, with a long-term goal of maintaining at least a 90% reduction in Scope 1 and 2 emissions and a 90% reduction in Scope 3 emissions from the 2019 baseline.
+As of 2024, Arup's emissions are reported to be 14% lower than their 2019 baseline, indicating progress towards their net-zero target by 2030.
+The company is a signatory of the Amazon Climate Pledge and has committed to science-based targets through the Science Based Targets initiative (SBTi).

 Access structured emissions data, company-specific emission factors, and source documents